Majdi-Aref/mildew-detector/README.md

 - Hypothesis
   - Cherry leaves that are infected with powdery mildew demonstrate unique properties that distinguish them from other ones that are healthy; those unique properties are small white, milky, or light gray spots that my machine learning program can detect.
 - Validation
-  - By implementing a binary classification method, my machine learning program has been able to detect those unique properties and utilize them to accurately predict whether a cherry leaf is healthy or infected with powdery mildew.
+  - By implementing a binary classification method, my machine learning program has been able to detect those unique properties and utilize them to predict whether a cherry leaf is healthy or infected with powdery mildew with an accuracy of about 99%.

 ## 3. 2.
 Second hypothesis and how to validate it

 - Hypothesis
-  - My machine learning program can, by multiple times, accelerate the cherry leaf examination process, which would save a business huge amounts of time, effort, and money.
+  - My machine learning program can significantly accelerate the cherry leaves examination process, which would save a business huge amounts of time, effort, and money.
 - Validation
   - This machine learning program can execute an instantaneous prediction with an accuracy of about 99%, which would save at least 90% of the time, effort, and money needed to inspect the cherry leaves manually with the naked eye.

 ## 3. 3.
 Third hypothesis and how to validate it

 - Hypothesis
-  - Manual inspections of cherry leaves are prone to human errors, such as overlooking infected cherry leaves, which can be reduced.
+  - Manual inspections of cherry leaves are prone to human errors, such as overlooking infected cherry leaves; those errors can be reduced.
 - Validation
   - This image analysis program is less prone to these errors; therefore it can provide more accurate results.